ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-30/python-mro.md

 ## A simple example

-Single inheritance is the simplest case we will encounter, consider the following class heirarchy:
+Single inheritance is the simplest case we will encounter, consider the following class hierarchy:

 ![Simple class hierarchy](simple.png)